MattiasKimst/DeliveryFeeCalculator/README.md

-# Delivery Fee Calculator
+# Delivery Fee Calculator with REST interface for managing rules

 Developed according to Java Programming Trial Task by Fujitsu Estonia 2024 by Mattias Kimst

 ## Overview
 The Delivery Fee Calculator is a sub-functionality of a food delivery application that calculates the delivery fee for food couriers based on defined business rules such as regional base fee, vehicle type, and weather conditions.
+This version implements bonus tasks so that rules for base fees and extra fees could be managed (CRUD) through the REST interface

 ## Key Features
 1. **Database Management**: Stores and manages weather data, including information such as station name, WMO code, air temperature, wind speed, weather phenomenon, and timestamp in H2 database (data directory in  project structure).